Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 Another campervan bed idea is to buy a bed from a company and then either install it yourself or hire out the install.

-There are several companies out there that sell stand-alone beds.
+Several companies out there sell stand-alone beds.
 Here are some to check out:

 - RB Components sells Panel Beds